 Personal Loan Agreement Templates & Samples

-A: A personal loan agreement can specify that regular repayments go towards the interest only or towards the interest and a part of the principal amount.
+A personal loan agreement can specify that regular repayments go towards the interest-only or towards the interest and a part of the principal amount.
 An amortization schedule shows how the repayments are allocated between the principal amount and the interest.